← Easy Chair

 of the outer plexiglass cylinder.

-The antenna is a fixed part of a number of
+The antenna is a fixed part of the

 shown in the image on the right.
 In that case the 25 cm

-long coaxial cable was fixed to the body of the transmitter.
+long coaxial cable was fitted directly to the body of the transmitter.

 ➤ More information